jonase/eastwood/README.next.md

 Starting with version 0.2.1, Eastwood `eval`s several config files in its internal resources.
 You can see the latest versions [here](https://github.com/jonase/eastwood/tree/master/resource/eastwood/config).
-It also support command line options to change which of these files are read, or to read user-written config files.
+It also supports command line options to change which of these files are read, or to read user-written config files.

 Currently Eastwood supports config files that contain code to